Ground Search

 An emerging Hong Kong choreographer and independent dancer, Terry Tsang was nominated for Outstanding Performance (Male Dancer) at the Hong Kong Dance Awards in 2019.
 In 2023, he received the Tom Brown Emerging Choreographer Award and the Award for Outstanding Online Production for Labora-Terry Landscape at the Hong Kong Dance Awards.
 Tsang received the Award for Young Artist (Dance) at the Hong Kong Arts Development Awards in 2024.

 An alumnus of The Hong Kong Academy for Performing Arts majoring in Contemporary Dance, Tsang was a full-time dancer in the City Contemporary Dance Company (CCDC) between 2013 and 2019.
-An independent artist since 2019, his work Mo Ngaan Tai appeared in the “New Force in Motion” Series.
-In 2020, he started “Hell Door Breaking”, a dance research project inspired by the traditional Cantonese funeral ritual, and created Terry-fying, Backtrack-ing and Travel of Soul Time AFTER Time for Tai Kwun, HDX and CCDC respectively.
+An independent artist since 2019, his work Mo Ngaan Tai appeared in the “New Force in Motion” series and was later restaged at other festivals.
+In 2020, he started “Hell-door-breaking”, a dance research project inspired by traditional Cantonese funeral rituals, and created Travel of Soul Time AFTER Time for CCDC.
+The same year, he served as an artist-in-residence at the University of Michigan’s Department of Music, Theatre & Dance.

-In 2023, his company Labora Terry Arts was established to explore future artistic landscape.
+In 2023, his company Labora Terry Arts was established to explore future artistic landscapes.

 Hell Door Breaking